Dual Boot: Run macOS Catalina with Mojave on the same Mac

-If you’re excited at the launch of macOS Catalina and want to try out all the new features for yourself, you can download the public beta from July and give it a go.
-However, as it’s beta software, it comes with a health warning and you should take precautions when testing it.
-One way you can do that is to create a dual boot system so you can still boot into Mojave, or whatever macOS you’re currently running, when you need to.
+If you’re excited about the launch of macOS Catalina and want to try out all the new features for yourself, you can download the public beta and give it a go.
+However, as it’s beta software, it comes with a health warning, and you should take precautions when testing it.
+One way you can do that is to create a dual boot system, so you can still boot into Mojave or whatever macOS you’re currently running when you need to.
 Here’s how to dual boot macOS Mojave and macOS Catalina.

 Clean up your drive beforehand

 The other thing you should do is clear out the junk on your Mac.
 We’re going to install Catalina on your main startup disk (yes, you don’t need an external disk!), so the more space you have available, the better.
-It’s not often that I recommend specific applications, but for this purpose, I’m a big fan of CleanMyMac X. It makes it really easy to identify what’s taking up all your disk space, thanks to its System Junk tool.
-And it makes it easy to remove junk files, too.
-You can either let it scan your whole Mac, or focus on specifics like iTunes, Photos cache files, Launch agents, or large and old files you no longer need to access regularly.
-You can download it here, so I recommend giving it a try, you might find that it frees up tens of gigabytes of space.
+It’s not often that I recommend specific applications, but for this purpose, I’m a big fan of CleanMyMac X. It makes identifying what’s taking up all your disk space really easy, thanks to its System Junk tool.
+And it makes removing junk files easy, too.
+You can either let it scan your whole Mac or focus on specifics like Photos, cache files, Launch agents, or large and old files you no longer need to access regularly.
+You can download it here, so I recommend giving it a try.
+You might find that it frees up tens of gigabytes of space.

 What you’ll need for macOS Catalina

 - Access to macOS Catalina.
-It’s only available to Apple developers until July.
-Then there will be a public beta available.
-In October, the full version will be available on the Mac App Store.
+First, it was available to Apple developers only.
+Now, there is a public beta available.
+Also, the full version is available on the Mac App Store.

 - A Mac that’s capable of running Catalina.
 Here’s the list of compatible Macs: